 Due to the termination of employment of an employee during the second quarter of 2015 prior to vesting of the restricted share units held by the employee, Changyou reversed share-based compensation expense in the amount of \$17,000.
-As of March 31, 2016, there was no unrecognized compensation expense for these restricted share units, as all of them had been forfeited.
+There was no unrecognized compensation expense for these restricted share units after the second quarter of 2015, as all of them were forfeited during that quarter.